AgEBO-Tabular: Joint Neural Architecture and Hyperparameter Search with Autotuned Data-Parallel Training for Tabular Data: AgEBO-Tabular

 where $\kappa \geq 0$ is a parameter that controls the trade-off between exploration and exploitation.
 A value of $\kappa=0$ corresponds to pure exploitation, where the hyperparameter configuration with the lowest mean value is always selected.
 A large value of $\kappa$ corresponds to exploration, where hyperparameter configurations with large variance are selected.
 Evaluation of such configurations results in improvement of the model $M$.
 A typical BO optimization method with UCB is sequential and generates only one hyperparameter configuration at a time.
 This is not useful in our setting given the scale required by the AgE method.
-Therefore, to generate multiple hyperparameter configurations at the same time, we adopt an asynchronous BO that leverages multipoint acquisition function based on a constant liar strategy.
+Therefore, to generate multiple hyperparameter configurations at the same time, we adopt an asynchronous BO that leverages multipoint acquisition function based on a constant liar strategy~\cite{hiot_kriging_2010}.
 This approach starts by selecting a hyperparameter that maximizes the UCB function.
-The model $M$ is retrained with the selected hyperparameter configuration and a dummy value (lie).
+The model $M$ is retrained with the selected hyperparameter configuration and a dummy value (lie) corresponding to the min value of collected objectives.
 The next hyperparameter configuration is obtained by maximizing the UCB function using the updated model.
-The process of selecting a configuration and retraining the model with a lie is repeated until a required number of configurations are sampled.
+The process of selecting a configuration and retraining the model with a lie is repeated until the required number of configurations are sampled.
 The mean of all the validation accuracy values found up to that point is used as a lie.
 While several sophisticated asynchronous BO methods exist, the adoption of the constant liar strategy is motivated by its computational simplicity and low overhead.
 Since the mutation operation in AgE method is simple, the BO method needs to generate multiple configurations in short computation time.
 Failure to do so will adversely affect the overall node utilization.
+This approach is motivated by the fact that we have more variables to optimize in the neural architecture space than in the hyperparameter space.
+Therefore, we can take advantage of the efficient sampling of BO without exploding the number of dimensions, which slow down the frequent refit of the surrogate model.